1shikapandey/AccentMark/README.md

 > "Most accent models tell you what accent someone has.
 AccentMark tells you exactly how their pronunciation differs - phoneme by phoneme."

-AccentMark is an original research project that shifts the paradigm of accent analysis away from discrete classifications ("Korean accent", "Hindi accent") towards a continuous, interpretable, high-dimensional acoustic fingerprint.
+AccentMark is a research project that shifts the paradigm of accent analysis away from discrete classifications ("Korean accent", "Hindi accent") towards a continuous, interpretable, high-dimensional acoustic fingerprint.
 By modeling individual phoneme acoustic deviations against a native English reference, it generates a detailed pronunciation profile unique to each speaker.

 ---